|

 Use Msconfig from Windows

-folder and the two help files should go in the Windows\Help folder.
+two help files should go in the Windows\Help folder.
+It lets

-It lets you edit the files normally opened with System Editor, (
+you edit the files normally opened with System Editor, ( sysedit

-sysedit ) and also remove entries from the Run key in the registry
+) and also remove entries from the Run key in the registry without

-without having to use the Registry Editor ( regedit ).
-You
+having to use the Registry Editor ( regedit ).
+You will have

-will have to use a search engine to find a download site.
-Type in
+to use a search engine to find a download site.
+Type in msconfig.exe

 |